KS3 Endpoint Assessment Map 2024-2025

 • To understand health and safety rules and successfully demonstrate those in a practical setting

-• To demonstrate accurate and safe use of a knife, utilising the bridge hold and claw grip
+• To demonstrate accurate and safe use of a knife, utilizing the bridge hold and claw grip

 • To understand how to prepare different vegetables successfully